thesofproject/sof-docs/howtos/process/docbuild.rst

 	Extension error:
 	Could not import extension breathe (exception: No module named breathe) Makefile:36: recipe for target 'html' failed
 	make: *** [html] Error 1

-The issue may be related to default policy on Debian based Linux distributions (i.e. Ubuntu) to link python command with python2.7*.
-You can verify this following steps:
+The issue could be related to the default policy on Debian-based Linux distributions (i.e. Ubuntu) that links Python commands to Python 2.7.x.
+You can verify this by entering the following steps:

 .. code-block:: bash

 	python --version
 	Python 2.7.15rc1
 	ll /usr/bin/python
 	lrwxrwxrwx 1 root root 9 sie 29 07:36 /usr/bin/python -> python2.7*

-The issue can be solved by running a dedicated environment with Python 3.* binary and can have its own set of installed Python packages.
-Virtualization of Python environment is a recommended as an alternative to:
+The issue can be resolved by running a dedicated environment with the Python 3.x binary and include its own set of installed Python packages.
+Virtualization of the Python environment is recommended as an alternative to:

-* Alias set up in in ~/.bashrc
+* adding as alias setup in ~/.bashrc
-* change of symbolic link (/usr/bin/python)
+* changing the symbolic link (/usr/bin/python)
-* Modification of default system behaviour using update-alternatives
+* modifying the default system behavior using update-alternatives

-You can sart with installation of virtualization support.
-As a next step you need to activate virtualized environment.
+Start with installing virtualization support.
+As a next step, activate the virtualized environment.

 .. code-block:: bash